E-mail Responses page enables you to configure

 to transition the item.

-- The response options can include one or more transitions in the
+- The response options invoke one or more available quick transitions

-item's workflow that are valid for the item's current state.
-If you configure
+in the item's workflow that are valid for the item's current state.
+The

 - The recipient is not required to log in to transition the item;